 If Google can’t index your site’s pages due to an error, there is zero chance they will appear in a Google search result.

 Now, if you’re reading wondering what crawlability and indexability are, you’re not alone.
-Many website owners have no idea about this very important aspect of SEO.
+Many website owners have no idea about this essential aspect of SEO.

 Crawlability is the term used to describe how a search engine can crawl through a website’s content.
 If there are no issues with crawlability, search engines can easily follow all the links on your site, ensuring the engine knows your content exists.

 In comparison, indexability relates to how a search engine analyzes content to include in its index.